XOSP-Devices/android_device_sony_dogo/README.md

 Sony Xperia ZR
 =============

-This is the Android device configuration for Xperia Z (fusion3 platform).
+This is the Android device configuration for Xperia ZR (fusion3 platform).

 Basic   | Spec Sheet
 -------:|:-------------------------